You won't get these Down and Dirty TIG Welding Tips from a Textbook

-A really thin glove helps.
-If you have problems feeling the wire with a glove, Try some mechanics gloves or really soft and thin tig gloves like Tillman goat skin tig gloves or even some woven cotton gloves...
+A good TIG glove helps.
+If you have problems feeling the wire with a glove, Try some really soft and thin tig gloves like Tillman goat skin tig gloves or even some woven cotton gloves...
 Whatever it takes.

 FYI...The problem with mechanics gloves is that you cant get them off quick enough if your hand heats up.

 "Tig Welding Tips ...happiness is a tight arc!.. "

 For sheet metal up to 1/8” thick, don’t use a welding rod that is bigger than the thickness of metal you are welding…at least not much bigger.

 As an example, just think about using a 3/32 rod for welding .040 metal.

 The amperage is low and the weld puddle needs to be small in order to prevent blowing a hole…and then when you dip the rod into the puddle, the rod is a big heat sink and sucks the heat right out of the puddle making it hard to maintain a consistent size bead.